What is a city bike?

 Who’s responsible for the city bike system?

 In Helsinki, HKL (Helsinki City Transport) is responsible for the city bike system.
 In Espoo, Espoo Technical and Environment Services is responsible.
-The system is administered by CityBike Finland, which is a subsidiary of Smoove and Moventia, the consortium responsible for producing the system.
+The system is administered by CityBike Finland.
 HSL is responsible for marketing, the HSL.fi city bikes online service and for the city bikes as part of the HSL app and Reittiopas.
 Ad space is sold by Clear Channel and the main partner of the city bike service is HOK Elanto.

 Who pays for the city bike system?